Andre601/AdvancedServerList/docs/getting-started/index.md

 The condition option would have a single String containing one or muliple [Expressions](../profiles/expressions.md).
 Only if the condition would return true, would the profile be displayed, granted that it has a higher priority than any other valid file with a true condition output.

 /// info | Note
-Profiles which do not have any conditions, or have an empty condition, will always considered to have a true condition, meaning that a profile with higher priority and no condition will be selected over a profile with lower priority and a condition, even if said condition returns true.
+Profiles which do not have any conditions, or have an empty condition, will always be considered to have a true condition, meaning that a profile with higher priority and no condition will be selected over a profile with lower priority and a condition, even if said condition returns true.
 ///

 Here is another example profile using conditions to show it when the player was banned on the server: